katasec/gofnapp/readme.md

 ## App details

-The application is enclosed in the [func1](./func1/) folder in `hello.go`.
+The application is enclosed in the [func1](./func1/) folder in [hello.go](https://github.com/katasec/gofnapp/blob/main/func1/hello.go).
 It uses a standard `http.ServeMux` with a single registered route:

 ```go
 	mux := http.NewServeMux()